earwig/kgrader/README.md

     rake list

-To load a roster for a specific semester:
+To load a roster (a newline-delimited list of student identifiers) for a specific semester:

     rake roster cs123 myroster.csv semester=sp16